What to Expect from Working with a Functional Medicine Nutritionist

 I am not a medical doctor, I do not claim to diagnose nor treat diseases.
 I support the whole person with nutrition and lifestyle interventions.

-I do realize that not many people have ever worked with a functional medicine nutritionist, so you may not be sure what to expect.
-That is understandable.
-You may have heard of dietitians and you may have worked with one, which is often quite different from my services.
+Not many people have ever worked with a functional nutritionist, so you may not be sure what to expect.
+In addition, it can be confusing understanding nutritionist’s credentials.
+Is some states like California, anyone can call themselves a nutritionist without a need of any license.
+You may have heard of dietitians and you may have worked with one, which is also quite different from my services.
 The purpose of this page is to map out what a Program with me will involve for both of us, and what to expect.
 I will also explain my qualifications against dietetic training and why I opted out of the latter.
 It is important to me that you understand who I am and what I do, also legally, before you decide to work with me!

-If you work with a really good functional medicine nutritionist, you can expect your life changed.
+If you work with a really good functional nutritionist, you can expect your life changed.

 To make sure you know what you are embarking on by working with me, please review these pages to check my background, qualifications and the reason why I am not a dietitian as well as how my credentials measure up to one.